Safeguarding Policy

 Responsibility/Accountability

-- The Operations Director is responsible for the implementation of this policy and for ensuring this policy is communicated effectively to all members of the RTITB workforce
+• The HR Officer is responsible for ensuring this policy is communicated effectively to all members of the RTITB workforce

-- The RTITB workforce is responsible for raising concerns with the relevant safeguarding agencies when appropriate.
+• The RTITB workforce is responsible for raising concerns with the relevant safeguarding agencies when appropriate

 Definitions